 It's now about the globalists or the New World Order.

-The rioters are well-meaning folks who got tricked into this whole thing by the metal and cabal, but Alex and Bill are smart enough to see through the trick, and thereby they co-opt the story that has nothing to do with them into actually being really about the story.
+The rioters are well-meaning folks who got tricked into this whole thing by the metal and cabal, but Alex and Bill are smart enough to see through the trick, and thereby they co-opt the story that has nothing to do with them into actually being really about their mission.

 There's no point in protesting.

-It's just going to be white people who are making everybody look bad, so stay home.
+It's just going to be white people who are making everybody look bad.

 I don't think I have a place to say.

-There's all kinds of stuff that are really more important to me.
+You know, there's all kinds of stuff that are really more important to me than focusing on the sensationalism of fire.

 The only thing that I hear from everybody that makes me so fucking mad is everybody, like Lori Lightfoot gave a press conference today where she lied through her fucking teeth.

-And for the reasons of a lot of the complicated elements of this and how much can you trust everything you see on Twitter when a lot of things are really unverifiable.
+And for the reasons of like a lot of the complicated elements of this and like how much can you trust everything you see on Twitter when a lot of things are really unverifiable.

 So this guy from Blackwater is here on the show making up details about the preliminary autopsy that Hennepin County Medical Examiner has released.